 Winter has a way of shutting down our outdoor fun and keeping us in a very “indoors” mindset.
 If you’re like me, you probably find yourself doing “just the basics” when it comes to outdoor maintenance during the winter, letting non-essentials slide until warmer weather comes again.
 But guess what?
 Warmer weather is here, so it’s time to get moving!
-Did winter take a toll on your barn or tack room?
-Did cold weather cause you to let some things—organization, general cleaning, tack care—fall through the cracks?
-Let’s get the barn in shape for spring!
+Here are some tips that are great for horse owners to know about spring barn care.

 - Remove all bedding down to the mats, including those pesky corners!